-NRG Energy, Inc., or NRG or the Company, is a leading energy, smart home and services company fueled by market-leading brands, proprietary technologies, and complementary sales channels.
-Across the United States and Canada, NRG delivers innovative, sustainable solutions, predominately under brand names such as NRG, Reliant, Direct Energy, Green Mountain Energy and Vivint, while also advocating for competitive energy markets and customer choice.
-The Company has a customer base that includes approximately 7.5 million residential consumers in addition to commercial, industrial, and wholesale customers, supported by approximately 15 GW of generation as of September 30, 2023.
+NRG Energy, Inc., or NRG or the Company, sits at the intersection of energy and home services.
+NRG is a leading energy smart and home and services company fueled by market-leading brands, proprietary technologies, and complementary sales channels.
+Across the United States U.S. and Canada, NRG delivers innovative, sustainable solutions, predominately under brand names such as NRG, Reliant, Direct Energy, Green Mountain Energy and Vivint, while also advocating for competitive energy markets and customer choice.
+The Company has a customer base that includes approximately 7.58.0 million residential consumers in addition to commercial, industrial, and wholesale customers, supported by approximately 15 13 GW of generation as of September 30, 2023March 31, 2024.